Paraguay at the Pan American Games

 Paraguay has sent athletes to all editions of the games, except in two editions: 1959 and 1963.
 Paraguayan athletes have won 2 gold medals, 5 silver and 15 bronze and 22 overall counting the 2023 Panamerican Games in Santiago.

 Hosted Games

-Paraguay is expected to host the upcoming II Junior Pan American Games:
+Paraguay have host the II Junior Pan American Games and is expected to host the upcoming XXI Pan American Games: